openSUSE/orthos2/docs/adminguide/machine.rst

 Serial number/Product code/Platform
 ===================================

 Specified by the manufacturer.
-Mostly there is a sticker with the serial number and the product code on the machine chassi, which has to be entered here.
+Mostly there is a sticker with the serial number and the product code on the machine's chassis, which has to be entered here.

 Example: Serial number: GPKLDV6120104 / Product code: MAKL1K1PFB / Platform: Knights Landing